tskit-dev/msprime/docs/development.rst

     $ sudo docker run -it tskit/msprime:<release>

+For example, if we want to use msprime release 0.7.3, we would use the corresponding Docker image tag (``tskit/msprime:0.7.3``)

-Alternatively, msprime can be executed via the Docker container:
+msprime can also be executed via the Docker container:

 .. code-block:: bash